paulstephane/UPLPlayer/README.md

 - Offers a very simple interface (folder based, tags and images are not used) to browse the content of your USB drive(s) and control playback of the UPL

 - Albums can be stored on USB drives as "single wav files" with **cue sheets**.
-This allows for more albums to be stored on each drive (max: 98000 albums).
+This allows for more albums to be stored on each drive (max: 98000 albums per drive).
 Albums can be played gaplessly.

 [Application documentation](./UPLPlayer.pdf)